rmc33/lernaJenkins/README.md

 ## Branch pipeline lifecycle methods

-When a change is made in a branch the mapped pipeline script defined in branchMapping will be loaded and the lifecycle methods will be called in the following order:
+Lerna jenkins includes sample branch pipeline scripts. startPackagePipeline will load the pipeline script defined in branchMapping and the lifecycle methods will be called in the following order:

 * listChangedPackages
 * runBeforePackagesPipeline